About App Autoscaler

 - Configure scaling rules that adjust app instance counts based on metrics thresholds

 - Modify the maximum and minimum number of instances for an app, either manually or following a schedule

-For example, you can configure App Autoscaler to automatically scale down the number of instances for an app over the weekend.
-You can also configure App Autoscaler to automatically scale up the number of instances for an app when the value of the CPU Usage metric increases above a custom threshold.
+For example, you can configure App Autoscaler to scale down the number of instances for an app over the weekend.
+You can also configure App Autoscaler to scale up the number of instances for an app when the value of the CPU Usage metric increases above a custom threshold.

 Breaking Change: App Autoscaler relies on API endpoints from Loggregator’s Log Cache.
 If you disable Log Cache, App Autoscaler fails.
 For more information about Log Cache, see Loggregator Introduces Log Cache in Pivotal Application Service v2.2 Release Notes.

 This section describes how App Autoscaler decides when to scale an app up or down.

 It also provides information about the custom metrics, comparison metrics, and default metrics that you can use when you create scaling rules for an app in App Autoscaler.

 Every 35 seconds, App Autoscaler makes a decision about whether to scale up, scale down, or keep the same number of instances.